eCommerce migration, not migraines: a relatively practical guide – 1

 Scenario 1: You Don’t Bring Me Flowers

 The first scenario in which it would be a good idea to migrate your eCommerce site is inadequate performance.
 This can manifest in various ways and it can be a common issue with legacy, monolith platforms.
-Some examples include poor customer experience, inefficient processes, difficulties to handle increased traffic, slow page load times, outdated web experiences, frequent downtime or increased security threats, a particularly critical factor that might call for a migration to protect your business and your customers’ sensitive information.
+Some examples include poor customer experience, inefficient processes, difficulties to handle increased traffic, slow page load times, outdated web experiences, frequent downtime or increased security threats, a particularly critical factor that might call for an ecommerce migration plan to protect your business and your customers’ sensitive information.

 If your website is not functioning as it should or is unable to keep up with the demands of your business, replatforming can provide an opportunity to overcome these limitations.